LukeShead/Procedures-and-protocols/README.md

 ## Risk Assessment of Reboot Games

+##### This is a risk assessment on Reboot Games, by identifying and analysing different pieces of software and the damages it can inflict on the system, as well as this the ways that Reboot games can keep itself safe and the security measures that it can implement in order to add security.

 ### Risk groups
 All of the risks listed can be put into groups, these groups classify the type of risks that they can be shown in, for example some groups are Physical, Data and Social Engineering.